aecryan/netcdf-excel-conversion/README.md

 5. To exit the container, run `exit`

 ## Where are my converted files?
-All converted files will be written to the `data/output` folder.
+All converted files will be written to the `data/output` folder you created in Step 1.